clawpack/doc/doc/setrun.rst

 Specifying run-time parameters in `setrun.py`
 *****************************************************************

+.. warning:: Out of date!
+Needs updating.
+   Input parameter have changed drastically in 5.0.
+   See `$CLAW/amrclaw/Tests/example1/setplot.py` for an example.

 This section explains the parameters needed for the classic single-grid Clawpack code.
 Additional parameters are needed by extensions of the code.
 For these, see: